-2 to 4 Unit FHA Multi-Unit Requirements | FHA 2 – 4 Unit Guidelines
+2 to 4 Unit FHA Multi-Unit Requirements

-Financing for a multi-unit (2 to 4 unit) is possible with a FHA multi-unit mortgage.
-The down payment is 3.5% with a 580 FICO or higher.
-Owner occupied multi family financing is desirable to borrowers who plan to occupy one of the units and rent out the remaining units.
 2 to 4 unit properties allow borrowers to be a homeowner and landlord, which can generate residual income to pay down the mortgage to build equity faster or generate passive income.
 It is important to understand FHA multi-unit guidelines and work with a mortgage company that does not have an internal guideline on top of a FHA guideline called an overlay.

-What Type of Properties are Allowed When Buying a Multi-Unit?
+Types of Properties are Allowed

 When a borrower qualifies for an FHA mortgage for a multi-unit property, they have to occupy one of the 2 to 4 units.
+The multi-unit can either be:

 - Two units (duplex) – two unit property that is considered a single family residential property.